-Pre-pregnancy BMI important indicator of offspring obesityApril 17th, 2012 in Obstetrics & gynaecology /
+Pre-pregnancy BMI important indicator of offspring obesityApril 17, 2012 in Medicine & Health / Obstetrics & gynaecology

 (HealthDay) -- Maternal gestational weight gain (GWG) during the first 20 weeks of pregnancy correlates with body mass index (BMI)-based overweight/obesity and abdominal obesity at age 16, but maternal pre-pregnancy BMI is a stronger indicator of offspring obesity, according to a study published in the May issue of BJOG: An International Journal of Obstetrics and Gynaecology.